CodeKommissar/The-WebDev-Blog/content/html/intro.md

 ### High Level Overview

-HTML is made of these 'elements' that allow us to describe the contents of our website.
+HTML is made of 'elements' that allow us to describe the contents of our website.
 For example, we have a `<p></p>` element for paragraphs.
 As of right now, this `<p>` element is made out of two *tags*; `<p>` and `</p>`.
 Think of these two separate
 tags as two pieces of bread in a sandwich; They "close over" the *contents* of said sandwich.
-In our case, HTML tags "close over" the *content* that we are trying to represent on our website.
+In our case, HTML tags "close over" the *content* that we are trying to represent in our website.

 ![A photo of a sandwich](sandwich.jpg?width=60%)